ademanuele/VSMac-CodeCoverage/README.md

 The coverage extension runs your unit tests while gathering coverage, which it does by using the unit testing command.
 This should be set to whatever is used for running the tests on the command line.

-_Note: if the terminal command is usually prepended with the `mono` command, this should be omitted`_
+_Note: if the terminal command is usually prepended with the `mono` command, this should also be included.
+Very strange behaviour has been observed when it is not.`_

 **Example Command:**
 ```
-/path/to/NUnit.ConsoleRunner.x.x.x/tools/nunit3-console.exe {ProjectOutputFile}
+/path/to/NUnit.ConsoleRunner.x.x.x/tools/nunit3-console.exe --noresult {ProjectOutputFile}
 ```

 The `{ProjectOutputFile}` placeholder is substituted by your unit testing project's `.dll` when running the tests.